catseye/SixtyPical/README.md

 ### And at some point...

+*   Confirm that `and` can be used to restrict the range of table reads/writes.
 *   `low` and `high` address operators - to turn `word` type into `byte`.
 *   `const`s that can be used in defining the size of tables, etc.
 *   Tests, and implementation, ensuring a routine can be assigned to a vector of "wider" type